 Step Display after Operation Keys Operation 1 BB -FUNCTION- Fn004:Program JOG Fn005:Prm Init Fn006:AlmHist Clr Fn008:Mturn Clr MODE/SET CP Press the Key to view the main menu for the utility function.
-Use the A or V Key to move through the list and select Fn005.
+Use the or Key to move through the list and select Fn005.
 2 BB Parameter Init Start : [DATA] Return: [SET] DATA Press the Key.
 The display changes to the Fn005 execution display.
-3 BB Parameter Init Start : [DATA] Return: [SET] DATA MODE/SET Press the Low Key to initialize parameters.
+3 BB Parameter Init Start : [DATA] Return: [SET] DATA MODE/SET Press the Dean Key to initialize parameters.
 During initialization, "Parameter Init" is flashing in the display.
 After the initialization is completed, "Parameter Init" stops flashing and the status display changes as follows: "BB" to "DONE" to "BB."
-Note: Press the Representation of the status display changes as follows: "BB" to "DONE" to "BB."
-4 To enable the change in the setting g, turn the power OFF a utility function. and ON again.
-1
+Note: Press the Rey not to initialize parameters.
+The display returns to the main menu of the utility function.
+4 To enable the change in the setting, turn the power OFF and ON again.